FDA 510(k) & ISO Certified

 No one does what we do

 Competition is fragmented, reactive, and single-point.
-NeuroKinetic is the only end-to-end AI platform for pressure injury prevention and management — with a compounding moat of IP, data, regulatory trust, and clinical relationships.
+NeuroKinetic is the only end-to-end AI platform for pressure injury prevention and management.

 Prevention, not treatment